 State and Federal Fishing Waters

-Bonito Lake: The fishing season on Bonito Lake runs from April 1 to November 30.
+Bonito Lake: Due to the Little Bear Fire this lake is closed.
+The anticipated reopening is in 2017.
+The fishing season on Bonito Lake runs from April 1 to November 30.
 The lake opens daily from 5 am until 10 pm.
 The New Mexico Game & Fish Division stock the lake frequently.
 This is the most scenic lake in the Ruidoso area.
 No boats or watercraft are allowed.
 The lake is about 5 miles north of Ruidoso off of Highway 37.
 The turnoff is well marked on the highway.